VAMS: Verifiable Auditing of Access to Confidential Data: Conclusion

 \section{Conclusion}

-We have proposed and implemented (twice) a system, \sysname, which achieves our auditability and privacy goals, based on realistic use cases.
+We have proposed a system, \sysname, which achieves our transparency and privacy goals.
+Our work shows how existing transparency overlays used to provide tamper-evident logging can be combined with our log entry tagging scheme and MultiBallot to support publicly verifiable individual and population level transparency about access to data requests.
+Our evaluation of two implementations of \sysname shows that the system also meets realistic performance requirements in practice, and not only on paper.

 Our results illustrate that the current framework for requesting data can be greatly improved to benefit all parties involved.
-In particular, \sysname does not have to replace any existing component in the workflow of an organization.
-Instead, it serves as an overlay that can be used to achieve transparency and privacy goals.
+We have given two example use cases in Section~\ref{sec:introduction} to illustrate how \sysname could be used.
+Its design does not depend on any particularities of these use cases so it could therefore be applied more generally. \sysname does not have to replace any existing component in the workflow of an organization.
+Instead, it serves as an overlay that can be used to achieve both transparency and privacy goals.